 When you cycle too hard at once, you may want to drop your bike off at a pawn shop on your way home.
 Hitting intense inclines out of the gate will wear you down before you’re able to see cycling as a challenge.
 You need to set reasonable goals for yourself.

-Be okay with being a beginner.
+Embrace being a beginner.
 No one expects you to be an expert.
-If you already cycle occasionally, plan to increase your time.
-Do not focus on mileage and instead try to cycle about 10% more than your average.
+If you already cycle occasionally, plan to consistently increase your time.
+Do not focus on mileage and instead try to cycle about 10% more!
 If you do not bike at all, then shoot for about 30 to 60 minutes at a time about three to five times a week.

 Your initial pace should be conversational.
 This means that if you ride with a partner, you can carry on a conversation and speak in full sentences with one another.
 You want to stay at a moderately intense pace.